 Asking for a Second Opinion

-Patients may not feel obligated to ask for a second opinion.
-In fact, patients may feel it is a sign of disrespect to go elsewhere for another opinion.
+Patients may not feel it is necessary to ask for a second opinion.
+In fact, patients may feel it is a sign of disrespect to their medical practitioner.
 However, second opinions are essential for patients to get the best treatment possible.
-It’s also one of the important ways they can take their outcome into their own hands.
+It’s also one of the most important ways they can take their outcome into their own hands.

 Why You Should Seek a Second Opinion

-Relative to the number of cancer specialists in the country, there are very few mesothelioma specialists.
-Due to the rarity of mesothelioma, cancer centers and doctors often disagree about the best methods to treat mesothelioma.
+Relative to the number of cancer physicians in the country, there are very few mesothelioma specialists.
+Due to the rarity of mesothelioma, cancer centers and doctors often disagree about the best methods to treat the disease.
 Therefore, second opinions can illuminate more paths toward treatment than the patient may have thought.